Russian State Social University: Campuses

-This RSSU campus on Losiny Ostrov National Park is located in one of the most picturesque and ecologically clean areas of Moscow.
-All sides of the campus are surrounded by the forest.
+This RSSU campus on Losiny Ostrov National Park are surrounded by the forest.
 Academic buildings, college, and student dormitories are parts of the campus area.

 International relations

-Russian State Social University attracts students from all over the world for its educational programs.
-It receives more than a hundred students participating in the mobility programs annually from Europe, South America, Asia and CIS countries.
-It has a fruitful history of international cooperation with more than hundred agreements worldwide.
+Russian State Social University receives more than a hundred students participating in the mobility programs annually from Europe, South America, Asia and CIS countries.

 Among the partner universities could be found the followings: